 To resolve the problem, open MSP and connect to the MSP add-in, ensure the current instance's URL is provided when connecting, and then import the resources again from the Import resources tab.

-The employees will be updated, showing the correct employee key and the next import should be successful.
+The resources will be updated, showing the correct resource key and the next import should be successful.

 PPO has a 50MB upload limit per document - the same rule applies to project plans.
 If a project plan is uploaded that is bigger than 50MB, a time-out error or the following error message will appear:

 The following two methods can be employed to reduce the file size:

 1. The MSP file can be compressed to a zipped folder and the zipped folder can then be imported into PPO.
 The size of the zipped folder will need to be under 50MB to import successfully.

 2. MSP accumulates data as and how the users add lines, baseline schedules, update progress and perform other updates on the plan.
 All the history of all the changes made to the MSP plan is stored within the plan itself, increasing its file size.
 It often helps to copy the whole project plan over into a new MSP document to clear it of all history.
 This should reduce the MSP's file size and the new document can then be imported into PPO.